 - Flip Flops / Sandals

-- Inflatable/Packable Travel Pillow – We both have a Cocoon Sleeping Bag Hood Pillow which is ultralight, inflatable and packable with a removable pillow case.
+- Inflatable/Packable Travel Pillow – We both have an ultralight, inflatable and packable travel pillow with a removable pillow case.
 It has a fleece side and is large enough to be sort of comfortable.

 - Ear Plugs – For sleeping on planes, trains, or in noisy accommodations.